|

 horrible thing?
 How dare I stir up trouble and inflame feelings by

 repeating such a conversation?
+The answer

 is that I do not have the right not to do so.
 Here is a decent,